 If the medical review agent determines that the admission is medically necessary, they will issue an IHA number.
 You will be able to use each IHA number once and only for the admission requested on the claim for that admission.

 The admitting physician or hospital that obtains IHA must inform all other providers of inpatient hospital services of the IHA number.
 Include the IHA number on claims submitted for inpatient services.

-If the nurse reviewer for the medical review agent is unable to determine medical necessity, they will refer the case to a medical review physician.
+If the nurse reviewer for the medical review agent is unable to determine medical necessity, the reviewer will refer the case to a medical review physician.
 If the medical review physician determines that the admission is medically necessary, the medical review agent will issue an IHA number.

 If the medical review physician determines that the admission is not medically necessary, or is unable to determine if the admission is medically necessary, the medical review agent will notify the admitting physician or hospital by telephone.
 The provider may request, within 24 hours of notification, a second medical review physician's opinion.